Zmey56/blog/_posts/2022-08-03-the-first-dashboard.md

 toc: true
 layout: post
 comments: true
-description: "A Data Analysis in Business Part 1"
+description: "The First Dashboard"
 categories: [data analysis, mysql, superset, BI]
-title: "A Data Analysis in Business Part 1"
+title: "The First Dashboard"
 ---
 I worked for a long time in large enterprises, in medicine and science in the roles of Data Analyst and Data Science.
 In February I had to leave the country I was living in, and I started looking for jobs as a Data Analyst or Data Science in various companies.
 But I faced the problem that even after completing test tasks, I was rejected with the wording that I had no commercial experience.
 After that I decided to take an internship - courses to understand the difference between the statistics I used and the ones used by other companies.
 It turned out that there were no differences.
 But I decided to share with you my projects, which I performed on these courses-internship.
 Maybe they will help someone not to get confused and understand where to start in the new place of work.